CraftTweaker/CraftTweaker-Documentation/docs/Vanilla/Variable_Types/Variable_Types.md

 # Variable Types

-As you surely already messed a bit with variables and values, you must've wondered, how CraftTweaker knows whether it's dealing with an integer, an Item or an oreDic entry?
+As you surely already messed a bit with variables and values, you must've wondered, how CraftTweaker knows whether it's dealing with an Integer, an Item or an oreDic entry?

 The easiest way of declaring a variable is using ```var name = value;```.
 This  creates the variable and casts it to the value it thinks is most fitting for the situation.